Teradata/stacki-wiki/wiki/DiffsFrom40.md

+## Changes between Stacki 4.0 and Stacki 5.0

 This describes some changes between Stacki 4.0 and Stacki 5.0 for those who are needing some translation.

 ## Spreadsheet headers have changed